top of page

 With the recognition of his play Every Man in His humor, his financial situation improved considerably.
 Although his tragedies were respected, Ben Jonson is best remembered for his comedies.
 In addition to being a playwright, he distinguished himself in linguistics by paying close attention to phonetics and grammar.
 Although he did not attend university, Jonson was recognized as one of the great intellectuals of his time.
 He received honorary degrees from Oxford and Cambridge.

-Theatrical Wars
+Theatrical wars

 The so-called "theatre wars" between Ben Jonson and contemporaries such as Marston and Dekker may have been exaggerated and were more a collaboration than a rivalry between the playwrights.
 The play Poetaster reflects the political tensions of the time, such as the Essex trial, with which Jonson and his Catholic friends identified.
 Personally, Jonson was seen as a recluse, but his domestic life was complex.